 Beginning in late May through the first performance day, important group rehearsals will be ongoing.
 (Rehearsal schedule may differ from regular classes.
 A Rehearsal Calendar will be emailed to you, or handed out in class.)

-Seats are numbered and reserved, and will be handled online through Tututix.
-Please see our Home Page as recital dates approach for ticket sales information and links.
+SEATS selection is handled online through Tututix.
+They are numbered and reserved.
+Please see our Home Page as recital date approaches for ticket sales information and links.

-COSTUMES are studio property and are provided from our inventory.
+COSTUMES are studio property and are loaned to dancers from our inventory.
 We either refurbish existing costumes, or construct new, depending on needs and the recital theme.
 In April, a packet containing everything else you need to know will be distributed.